karthia/wwc-python103/devops-boto/DataPy-2019/README.md

 18. You will go back to Designer view.
 19. Now you can try to trigger the Lambda through API Gateway using CURL through in command line
-    - curl -X POST --http1.1 <API Gateway URL>
+    - curl -X POST --http1.1 "Add API Gateway URL from LAMbda function API Gateway section"